gcharters/coffee/README.md

 * Docker
   * **Windows:** Set up Docker for Windows as described at https://docs.docker.com/docker-for-windows/#kubernetes.
   *  **Mac:** Set up Docker for Mac as described at https://docs.docker.com/docker-for-mac/#kubernetes.
-  *  After following one of the sets of instructions, ensure that Kubernetes (not Swarm) is selected as the orchestrator in Docker Preferences.
-  *  **Linux:** You will use Minikube as a single-node Kubernetes cluster that runs locally in a virtual machine.
-For Minikube installation instructions see https://github.com/kubernetes/minikube.
-Make sure to read the "Requirements" section as different operating systems require different prerequisites to get Minikube running.

 ### Prime Maven and Docker Caches